Hula in Hilo: The Annual Merrie Monarch Festival

 A journey undertaken by ancient ancestors, the love between a man and woman, the gentle sway of palm trees beneath the light of a full moon...these are just some of the stories told through the art of hula.
 With no written language prior to western contact, the Hawaiian people used this revered art form to pass down the myths, legends and history of their people.
 Dancers trained rigorously and performances were taken seriously.

-As of April 16 and through April 18, hula hālau (hula groups) from around the nation will gather in historic Hilo to participate in the esteemed Merrie Monarch Festival now in its 57th year.
-Throughout the years, the festival has garnered international acclaim for its authentic display of Hawaiian culture and history while perpetuating native Hawaiian language and other arts.
+Every April, hula hālau (hula groups) from around the nation will gather in historic Hilo to participate in the esteemed Merrie Monarch Festival.
+For more than 50 years, the festival has garnered international acclaim for its authentic display of Hawaiian culture and history while perpetuating native Hawaiian language and other arts.

 The Merrie Monarch Festival is named after King David Kalākaua, the first “Merrie Monarch” of the Hawaiian Kingdom.
 A strong advocate for Hawaiian arts, Kalākaua spearheaded a revival of music, chant and dance in the late 19th century.
 Hula was a tradition Kalākaua worked to restore during his reign, and every year the Merrie Monarch Festival honors his special place in history.